Monthly Archives: July 2023

 We convey this in our thoughts, behaviors, and the words we use to express them.

 Throughout our lives, we are consumed and conditioned by adversity.
 SAD sustains itself through our negative self-beliefs and image.
-By the age of sixteen, we have heard the word no from our parents, roughly, 135,000 times.
-Some of us use the same unfortunate characterizations repeatedly.
+By the age of sixteen, we have heard the word no from our parents roughly 135,000 times.
+Some of us use the same unfortunate characterizations over and over again.
 It is not just the words we say aloud in criticism and conversations.
 The self-annihilating words we silently call ourselves support our adverse thoughts and behaviors.

-Additionally, we are continuously impacted by outside negative forces over which we have limited to no control, such as life’s vicissitudes, physical deterioration, and subjected hostilities.
+Additionally, we are continuously impacted by outside negative forces over which we have limited to no control, including life’s vicissitudes, physical deterioration, and social hostilities.

 Replace